Skip to main content

 tip

-When using a Stagger Behaviour with Shape Time Offset you can use a negative Minimum value to ensure your animation starts at frame 0. e.g. use a Minimum of -50 to offset the animation over 50 frames.
+When using a Stagger Behaviour with Shape Time Offset you can use a negative Minimum value to ensure the animation starts at frame 0. e.g. use a Minimum of -50 to offset the animation over 50 frames.

 Input Shape - Transforms